connorpmullins/connorpmullins.github.io/_posts/2025-05-29-mental_model_preempting_bottlenecks.markdown

 - The absolute value of great product managers will increase in the next 18 months
 - The absolute value of great UX Researchers will increase in the next 18 months
 - The absolute value of flexible Management (and organizations) will increase in the next 18 months
+- The marginal value of developers in organizations constrained in the above areas will decrease in the next 18 months

 <br/>